tjdwill/dbs/journal.md

 # DBS Journal

+## 4 July 2025

+- Created a class that represents a UUID string (read-only, valid UUID).
+  This will make programming easier to think about because UUID semantics are enforced programmatically instead of implicitly.
+- Reorganized project tree a bit.
+The `tutorialSpace/` directory had nothing to do with the actual application, so it is now outside of the `src/` directory.

 ## 3 July 2025

 Today, I continued yesterday's work by testing the formatting of the date time string.